vlasscontreras/php-trainer/README.md

 The engine will still use the index because the query plan is very smart 🤓 and will notice that we're querying an indexed column, and the result set will contain only records that match the condition, so, it will reduce the query scope to only those records instead of the whole database.
 Pretty neat, huh? 😃

-**Note:** Indexes need to be updated when data is changed, this adds an overhead to writing.
+**Note:** Indexes need to be updated when data is changed, this adds overhead to writing.
 So use indexes wisely 🧐